ninest/me-3/content/about/index.md

 I'm a computer science student at **Northeastern University**.
 I'm currently searching for internships for Summer 2022.

-I hope to share guides on simple but interesting topics.
+I hope to share guides on simple but interesting topics on [my blog](/blog).